sclab-io/docker-images/README.md

 * [bytemark/smtp](https://hub.docker.com/r/bytemark/smtp)
 * [bitnami/redis](https://hub.docker.com/r/bitnami/redis)

-You can use this image 15 days without LICENSE KEY.
+You can not use this image without LICENSE KEY.
 If you want to get one, please contact us. [support@sclab.io](mailto://support@sclab.io)

 # Installation